 Eggless Custard Powder Cake

-This soft & light Custard Powder Cake is easy to whip up and tastes delicious.
+This soft and light Custard Powder Cake is easy to whip up and tastes delicious.
 It’s an old recipe from my aunt, she used to bake this cake on every Christmas apart from making her Rich fruit cake.
 My Granny was allergic to eggs, so, she always avoided eating Rich Fruit Cake but she loved having this one like every other person in the family.
 I can still memorize how my aunt used to display two large plates full of fruit cake and custard cake slices on the gorgeously decorated Christmas table.
 And after visiting her place me along with our gang of cousins totally crush on those trays, nobody thought about granny and saved some slices for her on any Christmas party I believe, how selfish were we!
 But then kids like that only.
 My caring aunt, of course, made sure to save some slices for Granny in a separate tiffin box prior to serving the cakes on the table.
 She did it every year without fail.
 Those were the golden days…sigh…

 For quite a long time I was planning to share this family recipe with all of you, so here it goes. 🙂